" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 Why Does My Dog Lay on Me?
 Is Something Wrong?

-Reasons Why Dogs Lay on Their Owners
+Reasons Why Dogs Lie on Their Owners

 Dogs are born into litters and are used to having several siblings to snuggle with.
 As they grow older and are adopted into a forever home, they want the security that comes with closeness.
-Canines will often lay on their owners to protect what they love.
+Canines will often lie on their owners to protect what they love.

 Most dog owners appreciate these bonding experiences with their canine companions.
 Cuddling with your dog can be calming, and it can create a sense of security for the owner and the dog.